Are You Overtraining Your Core?

 Things to avoid

-“When it comes to training the core, the most common mistake I see is people only working on their ‘six pack,’ not realizing the core involves the abdominals, spine stabilizers, glutes and hip flexors,” says Gutch.
+“When it comes to training the core, the most common mistake I see is people only working on their ‘six-pack,’” says Gutch.
+“What they don’t realize is the core involves the abdominals, spine stabilizers, glutes and hip flexors.”
+Instead of performing endless crunches, it is important to include a variety of exercises in your exercise program.
+Medicine ball slams, glute bridges or step-up knee drives all serve as excellent alternatives that engage your spine, glutes and hip flexors.

 What to do

 Looking to build the perfect core routine?
-Parker says strive to perform exercises in all three planes of motion:
+Strive to perform exercises in all three planes of motion:

 - Frontal plane (ex: side planks)